rwxrob/boost/README.md

    1. Use `date` to View Dates and Times
       1. Use `date -u +%Y%m%d%H%M%S` to Get ISO Second
       1. Use `date -d 'last week'` to Exact Time Last Week
-   1. Use `bc` to Do Floating Point Math
+   1. Use `bc` for Floating Point Precision Math Calculations
       1. Don't Forget To Set Scale (`scale=2`)
       1. Use Semicolons for Same Line
    1. Use `top` to See Running Processes